Hawaii was the 50th US state to join the Union on August 21, 1959.

 Hawaii is surrounded by the threat of tsunamis.
 Since the coastal areas extend far and wide, it’s important to pay attention to the posted tsunami evacuation signs near the beaches.

-If a tsunami is forecasted, or you notice any of the warning signs occurring, get to higher ground immediately.
+In the event of a tsunami warning, get to higher ground immediately.
 Tsunami waves can reach unbelievable heights and are likely to cause coastal surges and flooding.
-For the complete guide on tsunami safety, click here.

 7. Power Outages